jsaelhof/movie-picker/README.md

 UI TODO:

+- Need to build a DB request wrapper.
+Too much duplication.
 - After using Pick Movie, you should be able to return to the full list.
-- Adding.
-Should this be a modal?
-A "drawer" space that slides open under the toolbar?
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?
 - Mobile view
-- Undo for move to watched list action.
-Use toast.
 - Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
+- ~~Undo for move to watched list action.
+Use toast.~~
+- ~~Adding.
+Should this be a modal?
+A "drawer" space that slides open under the toolbar?~~
 - ~~Extract an Action component that takes an Icon and a handler~~
 - ~~Editing.
 Using "Add" with new info doesn't work to fix a title.
 Runtime also gets overwritten if not provided.~~
 - ~~Sort by name/date added/length/genre.~~